forestdb/forestdb.org/models/lxz-chinese-scope.md

 })
 ~~~~

-Our crucial manipulation we perform is that we set up the state, scope, utterance, and meaning function differently in accord with the true experimental set-up.
+The crucial manipulation we perform is that we set up the state, scope, utterance, and meaning function differently in accord with the true experimental set-up.

 The two experiments in both Su (2008) and Lidz and Musolino (2002) are different in terms of the number of objects appearing in the story.
-For Experiment 1 where the scenario favoring the surface scope interpretation, two objects are presented, and the corresponding state is as follows:
+For Experiment 1 where the scenario favors the surface scope interpretation, two objects are presented, and the corresponding state is as follows:

 ~~~~
 // possible world states